Newberry Truck Accident Lawyer

 As long as at least one other party shares the blame, you have the right to seek compensation from that party.
 That’s true even if your actions really did contribute to the cause of the truck accident.

-Florida follows pure comparative negligence rules.
+Florida follows modified comparative negligence rules with a 51% bar to recovery.
 In plain English, that means financial liability is divided between all responsible parties.
 Each responsible party is responsible for paying their proportionate share of the damages–including injured parties.
+In addition, you cannot recover compensation if you were 51% or more to blame for your accident.

 Insurance companies always try to capitalize on these shared fault rules.
 They’ll do everything they can to dig up evidence to suggest you were responsible for your own injuries.
 If they succeed, they get away with paying less than you deserve.
 You’ll have to fight back to get the money you need.